Wholegrain Spelt: Which Bread Machine Cycle is Best?

 What happens to spelt bread on a wholemeal bread cycle?

-As there is no special cycle for spelt flour, I have always used the wholemeal setting.
+As my machine does not have a special cycle for spelt flour, I have always used the wholemeal setting.
 On my bread machine is a long cycle.
 In total, it takes three hours and 40 minutes to complete.
 The reason for the long cycle is because wholemeal flour is heavier than white flour and takes longer to rise.

 For my first few attempts, the long proofing worked way better than I had anticipated.
 The spelt dough rose beautifully.
 Way higher than you might expect for wholemeal dough of any kind.
 I was so excited.
 What baker doesn’t love to see a good rise?
 In fact, I was worried that the dough would overflow the pan at the baking stage.
 After the machine had started baking, I eagerly peered in, and what I saw brought the kind of dismay that nobody wants to feel.
 Not only had the bread stopped rising, it had sunk.